Diagnostic tests and studies

 There are no side effects and it does not prevent you from driving a car.

 The amount of radioactivity you will receive is small, similar to doses received from X-ray examinations.
+If you have been referred for a Nuclear Medicine scan it will be because your doctor has decided that the benefits from having the scan far outweigh the risks from the radiation.

 You should drink as much as possible for the rest of the day to help wash the radioactivity out of your body through the urine.